amay077/Xamarin.Forms.GoogleMaps/README.md

 * Adding Polygon, Polyline, Circle
 * etc..

-You can use in Windows 10 UWP but this support is negative.
+You can use in Windows 10 UWP but this support is reluctant.
 Because this library has been determined to optimized for Google Maps, New features will not support in UWP.

 ### License